 conditions and character of a neighborhood.

-The neighbors in the Toast neighborhood in Mount Airy are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Toast neighborhood in Mount Airy are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 With 22.5% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 60.8%

 of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you